TechWithOmid/two/README.md

     - [x] fix ckeditor - make it resposiable
     - [ ] customize template
 - [x] create there is no post here for category page
-- [ ] create 404, 500 page and other error pages
 - [x] force social media link to open in new tap
 - [x] create telegram link
 - [x] add verbose name for models